 Light Up Their Lives

 Affordable bedside lamps or fairy lights add a personal touch.
 Let them pick their favourite style to create a space that feels special and just for them.
-Make decorating a whole family affair!
+Make decorating a whole-family affair.

 Double Up on Seating